Javascript is not enabled.

 A 2020 study published in the journal JAMA Network Open found that people who had untreated vitamin D deficiency were almost twice as likely to test positive for the coronavirus as patients who had sufficient levels of the vitamin.

-A six-ounce salmon filet has about 600 international units of vitamin D, which is close to the 800 IU that is recommended daily for people 70 and older.
+A 6-ounce salmon filet has about 600 international units of vitamin D, which is close to the 800 IU that is recommended daily for people 70 and older.
 Another bonus: It’s rich in omega-3 fatty acids, which have also been shown to strengthen your immune system.

 If you’re not a fan of fish, McDaniel suggests marinating it in brown sugar and Dijon mustard for 45 minutes, then throwing it on the grill.
-“It mellows out that fishy taste, and it gives it a smoky flavor,” she explains.
+“It mellows out that fishy taste, and it gives it a smoky flavor,” she says.

 7. Garlic